josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/typecheck/README.md

 ]
 ```

 Execution of the first `TcbTextInterpolationOp` will attempt to generate code representing the expression.
-Doing this requires knowing the type of the `in` reference, which maps to the element node for the `<input>`.
+Doing this requires knowing the type of the `in` reference, which maps to the element node for the `input` element.
 Therefore, as part of executing the `TcbTextInterpolationOp`, the execution of the `TcbElementOp` will be requested.
 This operation produces TCB code for the element:

 ```typescript
 var t1 = document.createElement('input');